 I reached out my right hand to feel the rocky walls, and I followed it, going deeper and deeper inside the cave.
-The breathing got lounder and louder and my nose was met with the smell of rotten flesh.
+The breathing getting lounder and louder and my nose was met with the smell of rotten flesh.
 I knew I was approaching my mark.

-The deeper I got the lighter it became, that even with myeyes closed I could sense the flashes of light through my eyelids.
-I stoppedwalking and the smell became more poignant and unbearable, and I slowly openedmy eyes, and there it was.
+The deeper I got the lighter it became, that even with my eyes closed I could sense the flashes of light through my eyelids.
+I stopped walking and the smell became more poignant and unbearable, and I slowly opened my eyes, and there it was.

 It laid there, at least 50 feet tall, with a tail that was taller than my 5 feet 9 inches frame.
 It had a burnt orange colour, with beautiful, mesmerising scales all around.
 I reached out my hand to touch, before catching myself in the suicidal act.
 I knew I had to remember my purpose, I had to remember the plan.
 It had teeth that no doubt could break my bones in one bite, and horns at the top of its head that were just as sharp.
 I realised that the flashes of lights came from its nose, that every time it exhaled, puffs of fire escaped its nose, allowing the cave to light up.

-I could see a pile of meat in one corner, surrounded byflies and rats.
+I could see a pile of meat in one corner, surrounded by flies and rats.
 I could see that I did not belong there.
-That this was atemporary stop, and I had to do this as quick as possible, so I could go backto my life.
+That this was a temporary stop, and I had to do this as quick as possible, so I could go back to my life.

 As if it could sense me, it opened his eyes and looked directly at me.
 I froze, not fully understanding what it meant for my plans until it was too late.
 I knew that facing my dragon whilst it slept was a difficult task, but killing my dragon whilst woke, was an impossible one.
 I knew I had to act quickly after already losing the element of surprise.

-‘This wasn’t so hard’ I thought, as I suddenly became overpoweredwith exhaustion.
-Although the battle itself had only taken minutes, thepreparation and planning had taken months.
+‘This wasn’t so hard’ I thought, as I suddenly became overpowered with exhaustion.
+Although the battle itself had only taken minutes, the preparation and planning had taken months.
 And it all hit me at once.
-I fell tothe ground with the sword still in my hand,
+I fell to the ground with the sword still in my hand,